Introduction

 To enable javadoc for your plugin add the following to your

 The Maven JXR Plugin generates a cross-reference of the project sources.
 The generated cross-references are also linked to the corresponding javadoc if javadoc is generated.
-The cross-references is great for those who wants to better understand the inner workings of the plugin.
+The cross-reference is great for those who want to better understand the inner workings of the plugin.